Waikato/kiwiwords/docs/corpus.md

 Click to <a href="../pics/mlt-v2.zip">download the MLT Corpus</a>.

 ### Citing the MLT Corpus
-If you use the MLT corpus, please cite the following paper:
+If you use the MLT corpus, please cite the following paper
 - Trye, D., Calude, A., Bravo-Marquez, F., Keegan, T. T. (2019).
 [Māori loanwords: A corpus of New Zealand English tweets](https://www.aclweb.org/anthology/P19-2018/).
 In <i>Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop</i>, pp. 136–142.
 Florence, Italy: Association for Computational Linguistics. doi:10.18653/v1/P19-2018.

 ### Team